-The less satisfying method is Linear and, in this case, its performance is lower than that of Linear ext.
-This confirms the interpretation made about the results in the case of two materials: We here have three quadratic terms, the linear model is not sufficient at all to model the mixtures and to give an acceptable estimation.
+Case M = 2 materials - Performance function of the SNR - Mult the interpretation made about the results in the case of two materials: We here have three quadratic terms, the linear model is not sufficient at all to model the mixtures and to give an acceptable estimation.
 Indeed, it can be seen that the total error is high for the Linear algorithm (see Table VI).